okfn-brasil/serenata-de-amor/README.md

 ```
 python manage.py loaddatasets
+python manage.py loadsuppliers
+python manage.py ceapdatasets
 ```

-Use `python manage.py loaddatasets --help` to check options on limiting the number of documents to be loaded from the datasets.
+Use `python manage.py loaddatasets --help` and ``python manage.py loadsuppliers --help` to check options on limiting the number of documents to be loaded from the datasets.

 ### Generate static files